MicrosoftDocs/power-automate-docs/articles/process-mining-visualize.md

 ### KPIs

-- **Average case duration:** Shows you the average time it takes for a process to be completed across all cases you are analyzing.
-It is one of the most important data points when analyzing your process.
+- **Average case duration:** Shows you the average time it takes for a process to be completed across all cases you're analyzing.
+It's one of the most important data points when analyzing your process.
 The reason is that understanding how long a process lasts, how it changes over time, and further investigating the root cause of the process duration could make a great starting point in speeding up your process.

 - **Median case duration:** Median in general shows the most frequent duration for a task to complete.
-It's a very useful metric in cases where a small number of cases (or even a single activity) are so different from most cases that the average time for completion would look skewed toward this offending case.
+It's a useful metric in cases where a small number of cases (or even a single activity) are so different from most cases that the average time for completion would look skewed toward this offending case.
 To prevent the user from misinterpreting the time to completing the process, this measure shows the most frequent time as opposed to a simple average.

 - **Number of variants:** Shows how many different paths were taken to accomplish a process.
 For example, one case of a process might have 10 steps to complete a purchase order, while another only nine.